PaloAltoNetworks/a3s/README.md

 > NOTE: you can also get more info about a ressource by using the `-h` flag.
 This
 > will list all the possible properies the api supports

+Whichever authentication source you are using, you can always ask for a restricted token.
+A restricted token contains additional user requested restrictions preventing actions that would normally be possible to do based on the euthorizations associated to the claims.

+* `--restrict-namespace`: a namespace restricted token will only be valid if used on the restricted namespace or one of its children
+* `--restrict-network`: a network restricted token can only be used if the source network from which it is used is contained in one of the restricted networks.
+* `--restrict-permissions`: limits what permissions the token will have.
+For instance if your authorization set grants `dog:eat,sleep`, you may ask for a token that will only work for `dog:eat`.

+It is also possible to limit the amount of identity claims that will be emebeded into the identity token by using the `--cloak` flag.
+This can be useful for privacy.
+For instance if a party request you to have `color=blue` and that is the only claim that matters, you can hide the rest of your claims by passing

+    --cloak color=blue

+Cloaking uses prefix matching.
+So you can decide to only embbed the color and size claims (if you have multiple of them) by doing:

+    --cloak color= --cloak size=

 ### MTLS

 The MTLS source uses mutual TLS to authenticate a client.
 The client must